pcbouman-eur/misq-latex-style/README.md

 ## Use

 Have a look at 'example.tex' and go from there.
-The features of Ryan Scheutzler's ICIS template will probably all work, all I did not check this thoroughly.
+The features of Ryan Scheutzler's ICIS template will probably all work, I did not check this thoroughly.
 Have a look at his repository if you are interested.